princeorji/comic-book-api/README.md

 `/api/issue/${id}/`
 - GET
-  - Returns a 200 response containing the comic issue with the supplied artist ID on the `issue` property of the response body
+  - Returns a 200 response containing the comic issue with the supplied issue ID on the `issue` property of the response body
-  - If an issue with the supplied artist ID doesn't exist, returns a 404 response
+  - If an issue with the supplied issue ID doesn't exist, returns a 404 response

 `/api/create-issue/`
 - POST